By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Since its creation in 2018, the Office of Diversity and Inclusion has worked to thoroughly align and engage with the University’s multiple and varied equity, diversity accessibility and inclusion efforts across each academic and administrative unit on our campus.

-The mission of Multicultural Affairs is to support and promote the academic achievement, multicultural competence, social development, civic engagement, and retention of students from historically underrepresented racial and ethnic groups at Syracuse University.
+The mission of BIPOC Student Success is to support and promote the academic achievement, multicultural competence, social development, civic engagement, and retention of students from historically underrepresented racial and ethnic groups at Syracuse University.

 Office of the University Ombuds